shimonpozd/astra-tts/README.md

 # TTS Dispatcher Service

 This directory contains the standalone FastAPI-based TTS dispatcher used by the Astra stack.
-It exposes the same `/stream`, `/tts/synthesize`, `/tts/voices`, and `/speak` endpoints that the rest of the project already depends on, and it can proxy between XTTS, ElevenLabs, Orpheus, and Yandex SpeechKit based on runtime configuration.
+It exposes the same `/stream`, `/tts/synthesize`, `/tts/voices`, and `/speak` endpoints that the rest of the project already depends on, and it can proxy between ElevenLabs and Yandex SpeechKit (the only providers we deploy on the server).

 ## Features